Germany’s Trade Surplus Is Not A Problem. It’s the Solution for the EU

 Does anyone really think that Germany does not invest, import or consume what it needs?
 What for?
 To annoy its citizens and its business partners and, at the same time, lose money leaving idle opportunities?
 It does not make any sense.

 There is no single indicator that shows that Germany is saving unnecessarily or that it does not invest, consume and import everything it needs and more.
 Germany’s trade surplus, its balanced accounts and its net investment position shows that Germany’s policy is not the problem, but the solution to the imbalances of the European Union.

 Reducing Germany’s trade surplus via unnecessary imports and useless spending would only take the EU to the same disaster of the 2007 bubble, with its terrible consequences.
-Demanding Germany to invest and spend on things it does not need would be a monumental mistake and would not solve nothing.
+Demanding Germany to invest and spend on things it does not need would be a monumental mistake and would not solve anything.
 It would be a short-term mirage, and an inevitable crisis.

 The solution to the problems of the Euro zone is not for Germany to copy the imbalances of peripheral countries, but for Europe to learn from the German success model.

 Daniel Lacalle.
 PhD in Economics and author of “Life in the Financial Markets”, “The Energy World Is Flat” (Wiley) and forthcoming “Escape from the Central Bank Trap”.

 Image courtesy Google.